 - Try restarting your mobile device.

-- If you are still experiencing call quality issues after going through the options mentioned above, uninstall and reinstall the Grasshopper Mobile application.
+- If you are still experiencing call quality issues after going through the options mentioned above, uninstall and reinstall the Grasshopper mobile app.

-The Grasshopper Desktop application uses your internet connection to take and receive calls so verify you have a good connection first.
+The Grasshopper desktop app uses your internet connection to take and receive calls so verify you have a good connection first.